pratham-garg-456/IPC144_SLG/week 3/Question2.md

 ### Write a C program that compares two integers, num1 and num2, and assigns the result of the comparison to a variable result.
 If the sum of num1 and num2 is even, set result to 1; otherwise, set it to 0.
 Display the values of num1, num2, and result.
+## IMP: Not allowed to use if statements only logical and conditional expression.

 #### Sample Output:
 Enter an integer (num1): 7